Index

 • This 30% deduction is allowed irrespective of incurring expenditure on insurance, repairs, etc,.

-• House Property owners can claim a deduction of up to Rs.2 lakh on their home loan interest if the owner resides in the house property.
+• House Property owners can claim a deduction of up to Rs.
+2 lakh on their home loan interest repayment against a self-occupied property under the old tax regime only.

 • The same treatment applies when the house is vacant.